Outburn-IL/foob-docs/configuration.md

 ![Alt text](img/transform.png)

+Please refer to [Applying FUME mappings to incoming data streams](#applying-fume-mappings-to-incoming-data-streams) section for extended information about FUME map assignment rules

 If errors occur in the process of converting HL7 v2 format messages to FHIR format, they can be passed to another standard component that is responsible for receiving and storing erroneous HL7 ACK messages in the file system.

-The default installation package is supplied with the default FumeBusinessProcess capable of calling single FumeTransformOperation, getting the transformation result (FHIR resource)  back, and calling FumeStoreOperation.
+The default installation package is supplied with the simple Business Process called FumeBusinessProcess capable of calling a single FumeTransformOperation, getting the transformation result (FHIR resource) back, and calling FumeStoreOperation.

 ### Applying FUME mappings to incoming data streams